16n-faderbank/16n-editor/README.md

 This will emit a production build, as a purely static site, to `build/`.
 You can run this version of the code with `npm run preview`.

+## Deployment

+The built site (in `/build`) is copied over to the 16n repository and deployed from there.

 ## Code formatting

 We use `prettier` for code formatting.
 From your local directory: